JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 ## Adding Kubernetes Cloud Image

-After configuring the general Kubernetes settings, you can proceed with [adding a new Kubernetes image](agent-cloud-profile.md#Adding+Agent+Image) for build agents.
+After configuring the general Kubernetes settings, you can proceed with [adding a new build agent image](agent-cloud-profile.md#Adding+Agent+Image).

-Click __Add image__ and configure the image:
+Click __Add image__ and configure its options:

 <table>